The Company = Connex Education Partnership

 - Job preferences including role, geographical areas and salary

-(b) Information in respect to individuals that have worked for us previously or `may work for us is as follows:
+(b) Information with respect to individuals that have worked for us previously or `may work for us is as follows:

 - Passport (if applicable, permits and visas)